Skip to content

 Collectively, they provide strategic guidance, support and challenge to the Trust to ensure it meets its objectives.

-Jane Bailey, Deputy Chair
+Jane Bailey, Acting Chair

 Jane started her career as a management trainee at the pharmaceutical company GlaxoSmithKline, having graduated from King’s College, London University with a degree in Human Environmental Studies.
 There she became senior commercial vice president, gaining experience of a broad range of disease areas across different regions of the world.
 Jane specialised in leading global research and development teams in the formation of strategies to bring new medicines to patients.
 For five years she ran her own strategy development consultancy working across a breadth of healthcare organisations.
 In 2017, Jane gained an MSc in public health, with distinction, at King’s College, London University, where she focused on how to ensure the public are engaged in development of healthcare services and how social theories can help inform effective disease prevention and management.